Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to start, it won’t activate.

 The most important step is checking it’s set to “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
-Or you might get hot air blowing from vents being the heat is going instead.
+You might also get hot air blowing from vents being the heat is going instead.

 If you’re using a regular thermostat: